techidaily/site-sound-optimizing/source/_posts/new-in-2024-elevating-sound-design-a-comprehensive-approach-to-gradual-audio-diminishment-and-magnification-with-adobe-after-effects.md

 We've shown steps to download Podcasts from websites by streaming using a tool like Filmora;

-Step1 Download the [Wondershare Filmora](https://filmora.wondershare.net/)on your computer.
+Step1 Download the [Wondershare Filmora](https://filmora.wondershare.net/) on your computer.

 Step2 Launch the installed app and open the home interface of Filmora.